sukykaur/AzureAUS/PaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected PaaS WebApp Overview.md

 Achieving ASD-compliance requires that an Information Security Registered Assessor audits the system.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
 The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
 The environment load balances traffic for the web application across virtual machines managed by Azure.
-All external connections require TLSv1.2.
+All external connections require TLSv1.2 or above.
 This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer.

-The architecture delivers a secure hybrid environment that extends an on-premises network to Azure, allowing web-based workloads to be accessed securely by corporate users of an organization’s private local-area network or from the internet.
+The architecture can deliver a secure hybrid environment that extends an on-premises network to Azure, allowing web-based workloads to be accessed securely by corporate users of an organization’s private local-area network or from the internet.
 For on-premises solutions, the customer is both accountable and responsible for all aspects of security and operations.

 The Azure resources included in this solution can connect to an on-premises network or datacenter (e.g. CDC datacenter in Canberra) through IPSec VPN using the Azure VPN Gateway or through [ExpressRoute](https://docs.microsoft.com/azure/guidance/guidance-hybrid-network-expressroute).
 Customers should ensure that they are using an appropriate [VPN Gateway]( https://github.com/mspnp/template-building-blocks/tree/v1.0.0/templates/buildingBlocks/vpn-gateway-vpn-connection) to connect to Azure.
 Customers running large-scale, mission critical workloads with big data requirements may consider a hybrid network architecture using ExpressRoute for private network connectivity to Azure services.
 Refer to the [guidance and recommendations](#guidance-and-recommendations) section for further details on connection mechanisms to Azure.

 Federation with Azure Active Directory can be used to enable users to authenticate using on-premises credentials and access all resources in the cloud by using an on-premises Active Directory Federation Services infrastructure.
-Active Directory Federation Services provides simplified, secured identity federation and web single sign-on capabilities in this hybrid environment.
+Active Directory Federation Services can provide simplified, secured identity federation and web single sign-on capabilities for this hybrid environment.
 Refer to the [guidance and recommendations](#guidance-and-recommendations) section for further details Azure Active Directory setup.

 The solution uses Azure Storage accounts, which customers can configure to use Storage Service Encryption to maintain confidentiality of data at rest.
 Azure stores three copies of data within a customer's selected region for resiliency.
 Azure regions are deployed in resilient region pairs, and geographic redundant storage ensures that data will be replicated to the second region with three copies as well.
-This prevents against loss of data due to an adverse event at the customer's primary data location.
+This prevents an adverse event at the customer's primary data location resulting in a loss of data.

 For enhanced security, all Azure resources in this solution are managed as a resource group through Azure Resource Manager.
 Azure Active Directory role-based access control is used for controlling access to deployed resources and keys in Azure Key Vault.
 System health is monitored through Azure Security Center and Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.
-Azure Application Gateway is configured as a firewall in prevention mode and disallows traffic that is not TLSv1.2.
+Azure Application Gateway is configured as a firewall in prevention mode and disallows traffic that is not TLSv1.2 or above.
 The solution utilizes Azure Application Service Environment v2 to isolate the web tier in a non-multi-tenant environment.

 ![PaaS Web Application for AU-Protected Reference Architecture](https://github.com/sukykaur/AzureAUS/blob/master/PaaS%20WebApp/Azure%20Security%20and%20Compliance%20Blueprint%20-%20AU-PROTECTED%20PaaS%20WebApp%20visio.png?raw=true)